The following policy is effective for travel after March 1, 2016

 - If spouses wish to travel with the Premier or a Minister/MLA for business or personal reasons, prior approval must be received from the Office of the Premier.
 In the case of the Premier, prior approval must be received from the President of Treasury Board and Minister of Finance.
 All expenses related to spousal participation on a trip will be borne personally by the Premier/Minister/ MLA unless the travel is approved as official government business.
 The Premier/Minister/MLA must indicate in the transmittal memo as well as on the travel form that their spouse will be accompanying.

-- If, for any reason, the approved mission travel dates, destinations and/or participants change, the Premier/Minister/MLA must submit, via transmittal memo, an amended travel form to the Minister of EDT checking the box marked “amendment”.
+- If, for any reason, the approved mission travel dates, destinations and/or participants change, the Premier/Minister/MLA must submit, via transmittal memo, an amended travel form to the Minister of EDTT checking the box marked “amendment”.
 The changes must be indicated on the new form in bold.
 For Premier travel amendments, a new travel form must be submitted to the President of Treasury Board and Minister of Finance.

-- The Premier/Minister/MLA must work in conjunction with the Minister of EDT to ensure co-ordination of Alberta’s presence in the region for missions to the same region or repeat missions.
+- The Premier/Minister/MLA must work in conjunction with the Minister of EDTT to ensure co-ordination of Alberta’s presence in the region for missions to the same region or repeat missions.
 Part of the co-ordination is to also discuss any possible health, security or political issues relating to their travel.
 This may include situations concerning both human and animal health threats, such as H1N1, SARS, BSE, foot and mouth disease or avian flu.
 It may also concern travel to areas subject to potential terrorist threats, regions of instability or civil war, or countries that are subject to international sanctions for human rights violations.

 - News releases